Mother’s Day in America: Historical or Hallmark Holiday?

-Do you think you know the story of Mothers Day?
-If your historical knowledge of the day begins and ends with a dutiful childs desire to honor and celebrate their mother, then you are under informed at best.
-A more inclusive knowledge would include the fact that Mothers Day became a national holiday in 1914, when President Woodrow Wilson signed the bill setting aside the second Sunday of May as a special day to celebrate mothers.
+Do you know the story of Mother’s Day?
+If your historical knowledge of the day assumes that it is a day for children to celebrate their mothers, then you are under-informed at best.
+Mother’s Day actually became a national holiday in 1914, when President Woodrow Wilson signed the bill setting aside the second Sunday of May as a special day to celebrate mothers.

-This version is slightly better, but only slightly.
-The roots of Mothers Day are much deeper than that.
-The concept of Mothers Day was not originally to honor mothers or motherhood, but rather an idea that mothers band together during a time of deepest sadness to prevent their same burden falling upon others.
+The roots of Mother’s Day are much deeper than Woodrow Wilson’s holiday.
+The concept of Mother’s Day developed from the idea that mothers should band together during times of deep sadness to prevent their burden from falling on others.

-It was Julia Ward Howe in 1870 who penned the Mothers Day Proclamation.
-This document is credited with being the first official call for an observance of a mothers day.
-The intent, however, was far from the traditional celebration observed today.
-Instead of removing mothers from the kitchen and sitting them down in the bosom of their doting family to enjoy a relaxing meal and afternoon gift giving, the proclamation was a call to action.
+Julia Ward Howe, in 1870, penned the Mother’s Day Proclamation.
+This document is credited with being the first official call for an observance of a Mother’s Day.
+The intent, however, was far from the traditional celebration observed.
+Instead of celebrating mothers by taking them out to lunch and or letting them enjoy a relaxing meal and afternoon gift giving, the proclamation was a call to action.

-No early sponsors of Mothers Day stood by and let this metamorphosis take place without a fight.
-After Howes efforts, Mothers Day had yet to catch on, but the torch was taken up by Ann Reeves Jarvis and her daughter Anna Jarvis.
-Anna Jarvis saw the fledgling holiday begin to take wing, then in dismay, it drew the attention of the florist industry who smelled a major opportunity.
+No early sponsors of Mother’s Day stood by and let this change take place without a fight.
+After Howe’s efforts, Mother’s Days slowly gained steam as the torch was taken up by Ann Reeves Jarvis and her daughter Anna Jarvis.
+Anna Jarvis saw the fledgling holiday begin to take wing when it drew the attention of the florist industry.
+Florists knew this was a major opportunity.

 Florists were not wrong.
-Mothers Day today is a $14 billion dollar industry, and flowers are no small part of the spending.
-May sees the highest floral sales of the whole year, even beating out June and its attending plethora of weddings.
+Mother’s Day today is a $34.3 billion dollar industry, and flowers are no small part of the spending.
+May sees the highest sales numbers of the whole year, even beating out June with its plethora of weddings.

-As florists began to advertise flowers for Mothers Day, and even hold Mothers Day events, Anna Jarvis began to decry the shift into commercialization of such an important day.
-She protested saying, [Mothers Day] is to be a day of sentiment, not profit.
+As florists began to advertise flowers for Mother’s Day, and hold Mother’s Day events, Anna Jarvis began to decry the shift into commercialization.
+She protested saying, “[Mother’s Day] is to be a day of sentiment, not profit.”

-Standing idly by was not her way.
-She took action.
-Jarvis sued sponsors of a Mothers Day events in an effort to prevent it from taking place.
-In 1930, she was arrested for disturbing the peace by trying to prevent the sale of flowers at a Mothers Day event.
-Not to be beaten, in 1938, Jarvis attempted to get a copy write for Mothers Day, enabling her to control use of both the term and the holiday itself.
+Since standing idly by was not her way, Jarvis sued the sponsors of a Mother’s Day events in an effort to prevent it from taking place.
+In 1930, she was arrested for disturbing the peace by trying to prevent the sale of flowers at a Mother’s Day event.
+In 1938 Jarvis attempted to get a copyright Mother’s Day, which would have enabling her to control use of both the term and the holiday itself.

-In her attempts, she failed.
-She died alone, and ironically, childless, in 1948.
-Yet in spite of her destitute condition, she was cared for in her blindness by an anonymous benefactor who paid for her care.
-Any guesses who that benefactor was?
-The Florists Exchange.
-Anna Jarvis had been instrumental in getting Mothers Day set apart by the US Government as a national holiday that whatever else she did later was a minor imposition when compared to the jump in posy profits.
+Jarvis failed, died blind and alone and ironically, childless in 1948.
+Yet in spite of her destitute condition, she was cared for in her blindness by an anonymous benefactor.
+That benefactor?
+The Florist’s Exchange.
+Anna Jarvis had been instrumental in getting Mother’s Day set apart by the US Government as a national holiday.
+Whatever else she did later was a minor imposition when compared to the jump in flower profits.